Muky-dev/Muky-dev/README.md

 - Brazilian Full Stack developer 🇧🇷
 - Graduated in Systems Analysis and Development at FIAP 🧑‍🎓
 - 2 years of IT experience in support area 🤓
-- 2+ year of experience as a Full Stack developer 💻
+- 2+ year of experience as Full Stack developer 💻

 ## Hard Skills
 <p align="center">